Canon G7 X Mark II vs Sony WX800

 The G7X Mark II writes its imaging data to SDXC cards, while the WX800 uses SDXC or Memory Stick PRO Duo cards.
 The G7X Mark II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the WX800 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G7 X Mark II and Sony Cyber-shot DSC-WX800 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G7X Mark II and the WX800 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the WX800 followed on from the Sony WX500.
+The WX800 is a recent model that features in the current product line-up of Sony.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.